Canada One Mining (CVE:CONE) Stock Price Up 66.7% – Time to Buy?

-Shares of Canada One Mining Corp.
-(CVE:CONE – Get Free Report) rose 66.7% during trading on Thursday .
-The company traded as high as C$0.03 and last traded at C$0.03.
+Canada One Mining Corp.
+(CVE:CONE – Get Free Report)’s stock price rose 66.7% during mid-day trading on Friday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
 Approximately 412,460 shares changed hands during mid-day trading, an increase of 1,250% from the average daily volume of 30,563 shares.
 The stock had previously closed at C$0.02.

 About Canada One Mining